sir-dunxalot/ember-easy-form-extensions/README.md

 });
 ```

-You can extend the `{{input-wrapper}}` component to add any options you need.
+You can extend the `{{input-group}}` component to add any options you need.
 The input partial will have the context of the input wrapper component.

 You can also use inputs in block form instead: